Rachel Stephens: Movie actress

 Stephens was signed to a film contract by Twentieth Century Fox in May 1956.
 In her first movie she played a nurse in Bigger Than Life (1956).
 The film was a drama which starred James Mason and Barbara Rush.

 Stephens next appeared in Oh, Men!
 Oh, Women!
 (1957) directed by Nunnally Johnson and produced by Cheryl Crawford.

 In The True Story of Jesse James (1957), she has the part of Anne James.

 Stephens has an uncredited part, as Miss Trimmingham, in From the Terrace (1960).
 Her option was renewed by 20th Century Fox in February 1960.
 The adaptation of the John O'Hara novel stars Paul Newman and Joanne Woodward.
 It received a Golden Globe nomination.
 Her last film appearance came in 1994 in Ri¢hie Ri¢h as Richie's secretary.

 Private life

 Stephens dated Nico Minardos until they broke up in January 1959.
 Her eyes were an emerald hue.
-She was married with Dennis Sook until his death in October 2017, she died a year later in Evanston, Illinois, at age 88.
+She was married to Dennis Sook until his death in October 2017, she died a year later in Evanston, Illinois, at age 88.